vcsjones/vcsjones.dev/_posts/2017-08-11-subject-interface-packages-part-2.md

 * Seal

 I hope to get to these soon for this project.
-More curiously, a slightly-related subject has me firmly in the came that this can be done in Rust.
-I don't think it's a stretch either or an abuse.
+More curiously, a slightly-related subject has me to believe this can be done in Rust.
+I don't think it's a stretch either, or an abuse.
 Rust seems well suited for the task without going down to C or C++.

 The last part, sealing, is a ways off, because the details of sealing signatures